Rasalexman/Flair/README.md

 }
 ```

 You can use powerful feature from kotlin lang like lazy `val` instantiating, this is an example with custom constructor parameters.
+Important note: that since version 1.5.+ you need to add
 ```kotlin
 class MyProxyWithParams(mediator:MyMediator) : Proxy<MyMediator>(mediator) {
     override fun onRegister() {